tweag/servant-template/README.md

 ### Authentication

 The main endpoints of the application are protected by JWT authentication.
-To access them you first need to get an authorization token.
+To access them you first need to get an authorization token for a user.

+To get it you first need to register a user by calling the `register` endpoint.

-You could obtain it by calling the `login` endpoint.
+Next, you can obtain a token by calling the `login` endpoint with the same data provided to the register endpoint.

-Then, you should pass your token in the `Authorization` header for the relevant endpoints.
+Eventually, you should pass your token in the `Authorization` header for the relevant endpoints to access them.

 ## Development